Ekultek/WhatWaf/README.md

 EOF
 ```

-You can also run whatwaf in a virtual environment by doing the following:
+Or you can run whatwaf in a virtual environment by doing the following (requires `virtualenv` to be installed):
 ```bash
 sudo -s << EOF
 pip install virtualenv